 Tier 6: deductible, then 50% retail/deductible, then 50% mail order

 Equipment and supplies a health care provider orders for everyday or extended use.
 Coverage for durable medical equipment may include oxygen equipment, wheelchairs, crutches or blood testing strips for diabetics.

 |Physical Therapy, Speech Therapy, Occupational Therapy and Habilitation|

 Physical Therapy, Speech Therapy, Occupational Therapy and Habilitation

 Services that help a person improve skills and functioning that have been lost or impaired due to an illness or injury.
 These services may include physical, occupational and speech therapy services in a variety of inpatient and/or outpatient settings.
 A licensed physical, occupational or speech therapist must provide the service.
 Habilitation: services that help a person keep, learn or improve skills and functioning.
 Examples include therapy for a child who isn't walking or talking at the expected age.

-Deductible, then 50%; 15 visits for habilitative care and 15 visits for rehabilitative care per benefit year.
+Deductible, then 50%; 30 combined visits per benefit year.

 Medical and surgical services a member receives for human organ and/or tissue transplants, such as single/double kidney; pancreas and kidney; heart; single/double lung; liver; pancreas; heart and single/double lung; and bone marrow transplants.

 A BlueChoice-participating facility must provide services.
 We will treat covered transplants the same as any other medical condition.